Iceland Work Visa Process – Skill Shortage Jobs

 Applying for a visa to Iceland might cost anywhere from €200 to €500 total, depending on the kind of visa and length of stay.

-List of documents required to apply for Iceland Work Visa Process
+List of documents required to apply for Iceland Work Visa Process:

-• an application that is completely filled out, signed by both you and your employer, and has the employment terms confirmed by an Icelandic trade union.
+• an application that is filled out, signed by both you and your employer, and has the employment terms confirmed by an Icelandic trade union.

 • Certified copies of diplomas in English or Icelandic.